-23. RECOMMENDATIONS
+26. RECOMMENDATIONS

-23.1 Summary
+26.1 Summary

-This Technical Report Summary on Tower Hill Mines Livengood Gold Project was prepared by experienced and competent independent consultants using accepted engineering methodologies and standards.
+This NI 43-101 compliant technical report on Tower Hill Mines Livengood Gold Project was prepared by experienced and competent independent consultants using accepted engineering methodologies and standards.
 It provides a summary of the results and findings from each major area of investigation including exploration, geological modelling, mineral resource, mine design, metallurgy, process design, infrastructure, environmental management, tailings and water management, capital and operating costs, and economic analysis.
 The level of investigation for each of these areas is considered to meet or exceed what is normally expected of a preliminary feasibility study (PFS).